Initiative

 To assist us in the planning, selection and monitoring of projects, we joined forces with Pachama, a startup that uses cutting-edge artificial intelligence solutions to monitor and track forest regeneration to account for carbon.
 Pachama's work involves gathering precise satellite images that provide traceability, transparency and scalability for regeneration and conservation projects.
 This ensures that future carbon credits meet the highest standards of quality.

-Curuá: In partnership with Future Carbon, this project protects the habitat of threatened animal and plant species in one of the largest forest-covered areas in the Amazon.
-It also generates income for local communities involved in monitoring deforestation.
-A total of 8,200 hectares of forest will be under conservation.
+Curuá: Conducted in partnership with Future Climate, the project covers 8,200 hectares and protects the habitat of endangered animal and plant species in one of the largest forested areas of the Amazon.
+Additionally, it creates job opportunities for local communities involved in deforestation monitoring.

-Campeche Corridor: This project focuses on the restoration of over 720 hectares of the Selva Maya, the largest tropical forest in Central America, in partnership with the NGO Toroto.
-It integrates forest restoration with biodiversity conservation and strengthens local governance for integrated landscape management, benefiting the community.
+Corredor Campeche: Restoration of more than 720 hectares of the Selva Maya, the largest tropical forest in Central America, in partnership with Toroto.
+The project connects forest restoration to biodiversity conservation and strengthens local governance for an integrated landscape management approach, bringing benefits to the community.

 Regenera america yellow box.png